 I qualified as a Registered Nurse in the 90s and I have practised at a variety of levels of nursing in different settings as my career and family needs have changed over the last 20 years.

-Now I enjoy supplying support to nurses connecting via Twitter, working with NHS Trusts, the Department of Health and the NMC to support the on-going creation of value social media brings to nurses and healthcare.
+Now I enjoy supplying support to nurses connecting via Twitter, working with NHS Trusts, the Department of Health.
+Public Health England, Plymouth University and the NMC (to name a few) to support the on-going creation of value social media brings to nurses and healthcare.

 Social media can benefit all sorts of professional communities beyond, many projects and professions have similar issues around learning, connectivity and development and I enjoy sharing and applying the healthcare knowledge to these professions.